ProBoards/oocss-code-standards/README.md

 ### HEX value

-When declaring HEX values, use lowercase and shorthand (where possible), do not use color names
+When declaring HEX values, use lowercase and shorthand (where possible), do not use color names.

 ```css
 /* Good */